AndreaMoschetto/AndreaMoschetto.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I'm Andrea Moschetto, a passionate software engineer driven by technology.
-I graduated cum laude with a Bachelor’s degree in Computer Science from the University of Catania in March 2024.
+I'm Andrea Moschetto, a passionate software engineer and Computer Science graduate from the University of Catania, where I earned my degree cum laude in March 2024.

-My eagerness to explore and embrace new opportunities has steered me towards diverse ventures.
-Being welcomed into the ranks of Herakel as a Software Engineer and Developer in January 2023, I've honed programming skills and adopted innovative approaches.

-As I move forward, my goal is to expand expertise and collaborate with fellow enthusiasts.
-I'm excited to explore evolving technology landscapes, algorithms, design patterns, game development, and AI.
+My enthusiasm for algorithms, systems design, and artificial intelligence has led me to explore diverse fields — from distributed systems and backend development to deep learning, game development, and computer vision.
+In 2023, I joined Herakel as a Software Engineer and Developer, where I deepened my experience with scalable systems and modern architectures.
+In parallel, I’ve cultivated a growing academic interest in the foundations of deep learning and its applications to visual understanding problems.
+I'm now looking to refine my long-term research direction by exploring adjacent domains such as video analysis and applied computer vision.
+I’m always eager to expand my knowledge and collaborate with people driven by research and innovation.
+Motivated by curiosity, driven by impact.